 We fitted the old Skylane with a new engine and three-blade McCauley prop, a fully modernized instrument panel with all-new avionics, new paint and interior, and most other updates to bring the airplane to near-new condition.

 I flew our refurbished Skylane all over the U.S. for several decades, and I was questioned dozens of times in the 1990s and early 2000s about how I liked the “new Skylane.”
 When I explained that the airplane was a refurbished 1962 model, some pilots were simply incredulous.
 They couldn’t believe it was possible to transform a 30- to-40-year-old airplane into what appeared to be a new 182.

 According to the General Aviation Manufacturers Association, that’s more the rule than the exception.
 GAMA reports the average GA aircraft in the U.S. today is 30 years old.

 Plane & Pilot sold that 1962 model Skylane 182E 10 years ago, but we’ll bet the current owner still has to answer questions about his beautiful “new” Skylane.

 Here’s a look at original new prices and current used prices for select Skylanes in the last 60 years.
 Our source is the standard pricing guide of the industry, Aviation Week’s Aircraft Bluebook, Winter 2016/2017.
 New prices are for typically equipped aircraft.
 Used prices are approximate, and might not reflect a fast-changing market.

 AIRCRAFT BLUEBOOK, Winter, 2016-2017; Spring 2010.

 Cessna 182S Pilot’s Operating Handbook, 1997

-For detailed specs on several different Skylane models check out our Cessna Specifications archive.
+Detailed specs on several different Skylane models are available in our Cessna Specifications archive.